martinjrobins/diffsl/book/src/tensors.md

 ## Ranges

 Each element of a tensor can optionally give a *range* of index numbers, which is used by the compiler to determine the extent of each element.
 This is useful when defining higher dimensional tensors, such as matrices.
-For example, to define a 2x3 matrix $A$ with all elements set to `1.0`, we write:
+For example, to define a 2x3 matrix \\( A \\) with all elements set to `1.0`, we write:

 ```
 A_ij {